watawafel/arctic_future/README.md

 DO NOT FOLLOW THE ZEITGIEST!

-Zeitgiest Definition: "the defining spirit or mood of a particular period of history as shown by the ideas and beliefs of the time."
+Zeitgiest = "the defining spirit or mood of a particular period of history as shown by the ideas and beliefs of the time."